samkithkjain/cas_703/readme.md

 - [Contributors](#contributors)

 ## Introduction
-Welcome to the world of the Carnivals, a vibrant celebration that captivates hearts and sparks joy.
+Welcome to the world of the carnivals, a vibrant celebration that captivates hearts and sparks joy.
 Carnivals are festive gatherings that draw people from far and wide, offering a range of entertainment and excitement.
-In the spirit of embracing this joyful atmosphere, a domain-specific language using Epsilon has been designed to capture the essence of Carnivals through meta-modeling.
+In the spirit of embracing this joyful atmosphere, a domain-specific language using Epsilon has been designed to capture the essence of carnivals through meta-modeling.

 Our journey begins with designing the ECore meta-model for our Carnival using Emfatic, carefully selecting classes, relationships, and multiplicities to capture the essence of our celebration.
 After ensuring the model's validity and registering it, we turn to Eugenia to generate the boilerplate code for the Graphical Modeling Framework (GMF).
 With a keen focus on clarity, we establish a direct correlation between model constructs and graphical symbols, ensuring semiotic clarity.
 With our newly minted GMF-based editor, we dive into creating our model - the McMaster Carnival!
 Moving forward, we employ the Epsilon Validation Language to add robust constraints, ensuring its integrity and correctness.
 Finally, leveraging the power of Epsilon Generative Languages, we generate vibrant HTML pages.